Sport Business Concentration

 The School of Business' online M.B.A. with a sport business concentration is the first M.B.A. sport business program in the nation to be accredited by the Commission on Sport Management Accreditation (COSMA).

-Designed with flagship rigor, and delivered by internationally-recognized faculty, Saint Leo's program has been recognized in 2012 by SportBusiness International as the 17th best sport-related graduate degree in the world - of which only five of the ranked schools are in the United States.
+Designed with flagship rigor, and delivered by internationally recognized faculty, Saint Leo's program has been recognized by SportBusiness International and ranked as one of the top online sports management graduate programs worldwide.

 The curriculum provides comprehensive exposure to current applications related to sport business such as:

 -Facility planning and management

 You will also achieve a broad background in business through general M.B.A. courses including those that address: